twentyOne2x/attnmarkets-docs/pages/introduction/the-missing-layer-for-onchain-revenues.md

 What they still cannot buy easily is **a standardised, enforceable slice of those revenues**:

 - there is no canonical “revenue account + rules” they can underwrite,
-- no widely used primitive for “X% of revenues for Y weeks with these covenants”,
+- no widely used primitive for “X% of revenues for Y weeks with these enforceable terms,
 - no USD numeraire built explicitly on a diversified book of such positions.

 Most credit risk therefore remains either: